chrislemke/ChatFred/README.md

 Is now equivalent to:
 ![Screenshot](workflow/assets/images/screenshot16.png)

-This is especially useful in combination with [Universal Actions and the combined queries feature](#universal-action--combined-queries-%EF%B8%8F).
-For example, you can easily convert code from one language to another using the `to_python` alias and a combined query.
-You can read more about this in the next chapter.
+This is especially useful in combination with [Universal Actions and the combined prompts feature](#universal-action--combined-prompts-%EF%B8%8F).
+For example, you can easily convert code from one language to Python using the `to_python` alias and a combined prompts.
+Read more about it in the next chapter.
-#### **Universal action & combined queries** ➡️
+#### **Universal action & combined prompts** ➡️
 ChatFred supports Alfred's [Universal Action](https://www.alfredapp.com/universal-actions/) feature.
 With this you can simply send any text to ChatGPT.

 To set it up just add a hotkey: